5axes/CuraPlugin-ScalableExtraPrime/README.md

 ##### Max Extra Prime
 * The maximum amount of filament to add after a travel

+##### Extra Prime Travels With Retraction
+* Enable scaled extra prime for travels preceded by a retraction

-##### Enable For All Travels
+##### Extra Prime Travels Without Retraction
-* Enable scaled extra prime for all travels.
-If this is disabled, extra prime will only be added after retractions
+* Enable scaled extra prime for travels not preceded by a retraction

 ### Supported Cura Versions
 This has been tested on Cura 5.0.